How is Loyola taking precautions to protect against coronavirus for the Fall 2020 semester?

 What should I do if I am presenting the symptoms of coronavirus?

 Faculty and Staff experiencing symptoms while in the office, should distance themselves immediately from anyone in the area.
-Contact either the Ochsner Help Line at 1.800.232.5257 or Heather Blanchard in Human Resources at 504.864.7896 for additional guidance and inform your supervisor or department chair that you are leaving the office.
+Contact the Public Health Coordinator at 504.865.3757 and inform your supervisor or department chair that you are leaving the office.
+You should also contact the Ochsner COVID info hotline 24/7 at 844.888.2772 or your medical provider for additional guidance.
 Your identifying and medical information will be kept confidential.
 Read the full Reporting Illnesses page for more details.

 What is the incubation period?